 You'd think it would be simple to program something to do something simple.
-Despite what some people may tell you, you're right.
+Despite what some people may tell you, you're often right.
 In a perfect world, we wouldn't have programmers who constantly assumed that any simple task is a gargantuan effort that requires the importation of several processor-heavy, 100-megabyte libraries just to set up.
 In a perfect world, machines capable of performing 2 billion complex calculations per second wouldn't be brought to their knees by spin-locks and memory leaks.
 And, in a perfect world, these programmers, and the manufacturers who made these devices, would all be bankrupt.

 This is not a perfect world.